ianl-terawe/academy/genomics/sequencing/prelims.md

 - How genetic sequencing can be achieved via various computational tasks
 - How comparisons can be made between sequences of unknown origin relative to some reference genome, and drawn out via various statistical measures
 - How cloud-based infrastructures are ideally suited computational platforms for genomics workloads
-- How genomics sequencing establishes a framework for subsequent analyses
+- How genomics sequencing establishes a foundation for subsequent analyses
 - How the demands of productions workloads can be addressed in practice

 ### Skills